canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-spark-monitoring.md

 juju integrate prometheus-pushgateway-k8s prometheus
 ```

-Now, for Spark to be able to access the Prometheus gateway, we need the gateway address and port.
+Now, for Apache Spark to be able to access the Prometheus gateway, we need the gateway address and port.
 Let's export them as environment variables so that they can be used later.

 ```shell
 # Get prometheus gateway IP